gvwilson/sensibleadventures/iffy/iffy.md

 But there wasn't one.
-Two---no, three---of the Marines' drones buzzed overhead as a Marine chambered another stubby round in his tangle gun.
+Two---no, three---of the Marines' drones buzzed overhead as a Marine chambered another stubby canister in his tangle gun.

 The ecologist made a fist and pressed it against his temple.
 As Aunt Naggie shrieked "no!" the lights around them flickered.